xenomorphis/BetMania/Readme.rst

 BetMania
 ========
 :Developer: apex/xenomorphis
-:Version: 0.1.12 (subsystem 1)
+:Version: 0.2.0 (subsystem 2)

 BetMania is a plugin for `PyPlanet <https://pypla.net/en/latest/index.html>`_ and provides an ingame betting system for Trackmania.
-It is currently in an early alpha-stage and not ready to be used on non-testing environments yet.
+Since version 0.2.0 the codebase in the ``master``-branch can be considered 'stable'.
+Don't consider a copy of the master-branch to be an official release however - there may still be some WIP going on.

 Basic Usage